unconed/shadergraph/README.md

 ![Shader Graph](https://raw.github.com/unconed/shadergraph/master/docs/images/require.png)

 ShaderGraph is a library for linking together GLSL snippets into stand-alone shaders.
-It was mainly meant to build complicated shaders programmatically.
-It can also act as the back-end to a live graph-based shader editor.
+It is mainly meant to build complicated shaders 100% programmatically.
+But it can also act as the back-end to a live graph-based shader editor, as its graph model is persistent.

 ShaderGraph is designed to play well with Three.js, but does not depend on it.
 It merely follows the same code/object conventions.

+There is no editing UI included, only a way to display a graph as an HTML/CSS/SVG diagram.

 * * *